Introduction

 the documentation for these types now by running

-inside of the volatile/
+cargo doc --open inside of the volatile/ directory.

-Why does Unique<Volatile>
+Why does Unique<Volatile> exist? (unique-volatile)

-Both Volatile
+Both Volatile and Unique<Volatile> allow read/write

 volatile accesses to an underlying pointer.
 According to the